Casheh/py-bot/README.md

 # Bot

-A relatively simplistic Discord bot that has personal uses.
+A simplistic Discord bot that has personal uses.

 # Requirements